m-salam92/inspecting-cleaning-python-dataset/article.md

 Now that I have gotten you really excited to start lets get our hands dirty and get to it!

+# Install Python IDE

+You will first need to install Anaconda Navigator to use Python Jupyter Notebooks.
+Jupyter notebooks is great for Data Analysis, Data Manipulation, Data Cleansing etc. Here is a link to download Anaconda: https://www.anaconda.com/products/individual

+# Install Packages

+Python has many built in modules that allow programmers to perform certain functions.
+Pandas and Numpy are two of the best packages known for data analysis.
+You can learn more about python if you visit this link: https://pandas.pydata.org/

+Below you will find a few lines of code to install and load Pandas package

 # Data Exploration

 I have built a sample Employee Database Dataset consisting of few sample rows.
 Here are the following Data Attributes.